Ra-mb/Portfolio/SportRetailSales/README.md

 ### 2. Data Cleaning

-- **Create a new database**: Create a new database to do a data transformations, cleaning etc to make sure if any misquery, i don't lose the data.
+- **Import database**: Create a new database to do a data transformations, cleaning etc.
 - **Remove Duplicate**: Remove any duplicate record.
 - **Standardize Data**: Ensure the data ready for analysis.
 - **Null Value Check**: Check for any null values in the dataset and delete records with missing data.
-- **Remove Columns**: Remove column that unused such as row_num.
+- **Remove Columns**: Remove column that unused.

 ```jupyterlab